LLLinCrypto/aleoA/README.md

 ## ❤️ Contributors
 Thank you for helping make Leo better!

+This deploy contributed by Konstantine Meshkov,

+discord name:  KonstantineKvint#5458

 [What do the emojis mean?🧐](https://allcontributors.org/docs/en/emoji-key)

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->